AaltoSciComp/scicomp-docs/triton/tut/modules.rst

 What's the difference between ``module load r`` and ``module load r/3.6.1-python3``?

-The first loading ``r`` loads the latest one.
-The second loading ``r/3.6.1-python3`` loads that exact version, which is supposed to not change.
-If you always want the latest of something, you can load it without the version (but then *when* stuff randomly stops working, you're going to have to figure out what happened).
+The first loading ``r`` loads the version that Lmod assumes to be the latest one. **This is necessarily not the latest one.** The second loading ``r/3.6.1-python3`` loads that exact version, which is supposed to not change.
+If you're not interested about the specific version, you can load it without the version (but then *when* stuff randomly stops working, you're going to have to figure out what happened).
 Once you are past that (possibly from day one!), it's usually a good idea to load specific